tehmaze/piece/README.md

 converter, the first version of ``piece`` was written in Python.
 Because we required more speed, the Python version was ported to pure C and lots of features and font sets were added.

+The fonts found in the [fnt](/src/piece/font/fnt/) folder, are part of the FreeBSD [newcons](https://wiki.freebsd.org/Newcons) project and BSD licensed.